Leaf-Agriculture/docs/docs/satellite_endpoints.md

 ### List of Satellite Events

-Leaf Satellite Service has can Alert you on these events: [list of Satellite Events][9]
+Leaf Satellite Service can Alert you on these events: [list of Satellite Events][9]